Trust Management for Internet of Things: A Systematic Literature Review: Classification based on the used Methods

 Das et al. \cite{Das} proposed a system consisting of IoT nodes and Fog nodes.
 The IoT nodes communicate with the closest Fog node.
-This paper proposes a community based trust management architecture by considering self trust, social trust, green trust and QoS trust.
-Experiments conducted on MATLAB concerning the performance of the system.
-Diagrams are presenting the final results of the experiments.
+This paper proposes a community-based trust management architecture by considering self-trust, social trust, green trust, and QoS trust.
+Experiments were conducted on MATLAB concerning the performance of the system.
+Diagrams present the final results of the experiments.
+The authors do not specify the threat model.
+On the other side, they are testing the energy consumption of their solution.

 Awan et al. \cite{Awan} proposed a multilevel architecture system.
 The nodes form communities of interest.
-Every community has a server to calculate the trust.
-A set of communities form a domain that has a server to calculate the trust of the domain.
+Every community has a server to calculate trust.
+A set of communities forms a domain that has a server to calculate the trust of the domain.
 The whole system is governed by a server that is responsible for the trust of all the domains.
-The trust properties taken into account are compatibility, honesty and competence.
+The trust properties taken into account are compatibility, honesty, and competence.
+The authors are presenting a purely theoretical model in which they do not specify the threat model.
+On the other side, they are proposing cross-domain trust management, taking into account different domains.

 Amiri-Zarandi et al. \cite{Amiri-Zarandi} proposed a fog architecture scheme.
-The interactions between the nodes and the blockchain can be directly or via edge nodes.
-The nodes are divided into clusters and they communicate with a fog device.
-The social connection between the devices are used for trust evaluation.
-The scheme also works with recommendation, that are being filtered by a lightweight algorithm.
-The blockchain is used for storing the trust related data.The malicious nodes can perform BMA, BSA, SFA and DoS.
+The interactions between the nodes and the blockchain can occur directly or via edge nodes.
+The nodes are divided into clusters, and they communicate with a fog device.
+The social connection between the devices is used for trust evaluation.
+The scheme also works with recommendations that are filtered by a lightweight algorithm.
+The blockchain is used for storing trust-related data.
+The malicious nodes can perform BMA, BSA, SFA, and DoS.
 Honesty was used as the trust parameter.
 Also, the following experiments took place using the Ethereum blockchain: performance evaluation and experimental comparison with other models.
 The results were presented in diagrams and tables.
+The authors do not study any blockchain-related attacks.
+This approach dynamically selects counselors, as one node might be a good fit at first but behave maliciously afterward.
+Also, they perform cost analysis in terms of gas.